You might have a lot of experience in delivering great customer service, but it doesn’t mean you are delivering a great customer service experience.

 Satisfying their needs and wants is the only thing that companies want to achieve, along with providing a good overall end-to-end customer experience.
-With the growth of technology, customers are beginning to use multiple channels when interacting with a brand.
+With the growth of technology, customers are beginning to use multiple channels (email, social media, chat, voice, etc) when interacting with a brand.
 This makes it important for companies to provide an exceptional customer service experience when dealing with customers.

 According to Marketing Week, 15 years ago, the average consumer typically used two touch-points when buying an item and only 7% regularly used more than four.
 Today consumers use an average of almost six touch points, with 50% regularly using more than four.

 If I asked you to describe your previous customer service experience with a brand, what would your answer be?
 You would probably give an account of a positive customer experience or negative customer experience.
 This is exactly what makes up customer service experience – the way companies handle their customers.

 What is considered customer service experience?
 You won’t find many definitions of customer service experience.
 However, the truth is, it is very loosely defined and used by a variety of people in different industry.
 However, one thing is certain – it involves a fair amount of customer service.
 Let me explain.

 Customer service experience is simply defined as the art of managing customers, and meeting or exceeding their wants and needs when they contact customer service.
 It can be used to describe someone asking about an item on a menu when ordering fast food at a drive-thru, or someone asking a salesman about a product at an electronics store.
 It is the service experience provided to customers at various points of contact with the organization.